d-thomson/RAW-2-FHIR-AUTOMAPPER/docs/specialInstructions.md

 ## Run Application Locally
 * Necessary tools for running locally: Git, Docker
-1. Checkout code from github via 'git https://github.gatech.edu/gt-cs6440-hit-fall2018/RAW-2-FHIR-AUTOMAPPER.git'
+1. Checkout code from github via 'git clone https://github.gatech.edu/gt-cs6440-hit-fall2018/RAW-2-FHIR-AUTOMAPPER.git'
 2. Navigate into the 'app' directory
 3. With Docker running, build the application with 'docker-compose build'
 4. Once application is built, the application can be deployed with 'docker-compose up'